Who can foster?

 Basic requirements to be a foster carer:

-Be over 21 years of age (there is no upper age on fostering).
+To be over 21 years of age (there is no upper age on fostering)

 You don’t need: